How to Increase Your Gut Brain Connection Through Diet

 There is a new class of probiotics referred to as psychobiotics which are specifically used to optimize the gut-brain axis.

-Early research suggests that psychobiotics can help to treat depression, chronic fatigue syndrome and GI disorders like irritable bowel syndrome (14).
+Early research suggests that psychobiotics can help to treat depression, chronic fatigue syndrome and GI disorders like IBS (7).

 The specific strain of psychobiotic used is Bifidobacterium longum NCC3001 taken for 6 weeks.

-Now you probably skipped the whole article to get this food list.
+Now, I realize that you probably skipped the whole article to get this food list.
+Scroll down for a detailed explanation.

-Before you add foods, make sure you should avoid inflammatory foods or else your efforts will be useless.
+Before you add things, make sure you should avoid inflammatory foods or else your efforts will be useless.
+This is referred to as 'via negativa' in Latin, meaning that it's easier to remove things than it is to add them.

-The Mediterranean Diet is a great starting point to optimize your gut-brain axis.
-It’s shown to be protective against depression (17).
+The Mediterranean Diet is a great starting point to optimize your gut brain axis.
+It’s shown to be protective against depression (8).

 The Mediterranean Diet focuses on whole grains, seafood and poultry, beans, legumes, fruit and vegetables (leafy greens, cruciferous vegetables) along with nuts and olive oil for cooking.